devlepor/Timezone-Planner/privacy-policy.md

 Last updated: January 7, 2024

-This Privacy Policy describes Our policies and procedures regarding the collection, use, and disclosure of Your information when You use the Service.
+This Privacy Policy describes our policies and procedures regarding the collection, use, and disclosure of Your information when You use the Service.

 **Data Collection by Third-Party Libraries:**
 While our application itself does not collect any personal or user data, it utilizes third-party libraries, specifically ["timezone"](https://pub.dev/packages/timezone), ["google_mobile_ads"](https://pub.dev/packages/google_mobile_ads) and ["flutter_local_notifications"](https://pub.dev/packages/flutter_local_notifications) packages obtained from [pub.dev](https://pub.dev/).
 These libraries may have their own data collection practices, and we encourage you to review their respective privacy policies to understand how they handle the information.